UrbsLab/STREAMLINE/README.md

 This paper is also available as a preprint on arxiv, [here](https://arxiv.org/abs/2206.12002?fbclid=IwAR1toW5AtDJQcna0_9Sj73T9kJvuB-x-swnQETBGQ8lSwBB0z2N1TByEwlw).

-See [./info/citations.md](info/citations.md) for how to cite STREAMLINE.
+See [citations](https://urbslab.github.io/STREAMLINE/citation.html) section in the documentation for tips on how to cite STREAMLINE.

 ***
 # Installation and Use